AdobeDocs/app-builder/src/pages/resources/customer-dashboard/lesson5.md

 }
 ```

-After that, execute `aio app run` again so that your app is running locally.
+After that, execute `aio app run` again so that your app is running locally:

 ![ui-profiles-button](assets/ui-profiles-button.png)

-Try clicking to send promo to a profile which has your own email address.
+Try clicking to send a promo to a profile with your own email address.
 There will be a prompt confirming your command.
-Check your email inbox that you have received a promo email.
+Check your email inbox and confirm that you received a promo email:

 ![email-promo](assets/email-promo.png)